andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

 That's `topobuilder`! 😏🤫 Well, let's actually digest it.
 Given that I've built [configurable](https://github.com/andreimerlescu/configurable) that became [figtree](https://github.com/andreimerlescu/figtree), why would I use the stdlib `flag` package for `topobuilder`?
 Because this application doesn't need to dynamically interact with the configuration runtime the way a web server needs to reload its SSL certificates across rotations without forcing the binary to be restarted.
 In `topobuilder`, we read our configs and then begin processing the application.
+Right tool, right job.

 We'll break each of these down further, but I use the `models` package to return a new `app` that I can use.
 This is the primary entrypoint for `topobuilder`.